mwidla-nowaera/aino-agent-java/README.md

 transaction.setStatus("success");

 // Send entry to aino.io
-ainoLogger.addTransaction(entry);                // Do the actual logging to aino.io
+ainoLogger.addTransaction(transaction);                // Do the actual logging to aino.io
 ```

 #### Full example